ITfoxtec/FoxIDs/docs/logging.md

 The log level can be configured per Foxids track:

  - Enable `Log info trace` - to see details about the login and logout sequences
- - Enable `Log claim trace` - to see the claims up-parties and application registrations receive and pass on
+ - Enable `Log claim trace` - to see the claims authentication methods and application registrations receive and pass on
  - Enable `Log message trace` - to see the raw messages received and sent
  - Enable `Log metric trace` - to see response times and throughput